ar130405 - Fotolia

 "The onus is going to be on you guys to establish security controls for everything now for CCPA," Giordano told the audience at the (ISC)2 conference.
 "It's going to be a huge effort."

-Designing solutions with privacy in mind
+Designing solutions with the right to privacy in mind

 One big obstacle is that, in the past, most of the engineering for new tech focused on gathering as much information as possible and then building a business model around it, said Alan Conboy, office of the CTO at Scale Computing.